What Is Hepatitis C And How Is It Treated?

 - Chronic hepatitis C: If acute hepatitis C lasts for longer than six months, it becomes chronic hepatitis C, which is a long-term viral infection.
 This can certainly seem frightening or overwhelming, but even chronic hep C can be cured with appropriate disease management.

-For patients who have been recently diagnosed with hep C or are living with chronic hepatitis C, the team of HSNT providers offer valuable resources for understanding the next steps in your care, management, and treatment.
+For patients who have been recently diagnosed with hep C or are living with chronic hepatitis C, the team of HSNT providers offers valuable resources for understanding the next steps in your care, management, and treatment.

 What are the signs and symptoms of hepatitis C?